Stanbic Global Markets team supports Autism Centre

 Accra, Jan.
-13, GNA - The Stanbic Bank Global Markets Unit has presented GH¢20,000.00 and other items to the Hope Setters Autism Centre at Tema as part of the Unit’s Corporate Social Responsibility activities.
+18, GNA - The Stanbic Bank Global Markets Unit has presented GHȼ20,000.00 and other items to the Hope Setters Autism Centre at Tema as part of the Unit’s Corporate Social Responsibility activities.

 The items presented to the Centre included antiseptics, toilet rolls, crayons, washable children’s paint, children’s puzzle game boards, children’s scented bubbles, play doe among others.